 - View Memory Metrics for Rules helps you to work with memory metrics to understand memory usage for ESA services.

-- ESA Correlation (ESA Correlation Rules)
+- ESA Correlation (ESA Correlation rules): Creates alerts from ESA rules.

-The first ESA service is the ESA Correlation service that creates alerts from ESA rules, also known as ESA Correlation Rules, which you create manually or download from Live.
+The first service is the ESA Correlation service that creates alerts from ESA rules, also known as ESA Correlation Rules, which you create manually or download from Live.

-For NetWitness Platform 11.3 and later, the ESA Correlation service replaces the Event Stream Analysis service and is also known as ESA Correlation Server.
+In NetWitness Platform 11.3 and later, the ESA Correlation service replaces the Event Stream Analysis service and is also known as ESA Correlation Server.
 The ESA Correlation service provides the same services as the Event Stream Analysis service with the added benefit of enabling you to specify different data sources for your ESA correlation rules.
 Like the Event Stream Analysis service, the ESA Correlation service installs on the ESA Primary and ESA Secondary host types.

 Data Source Configuration Changes